Laura Jurca: 2014

-In March, Laura traveled to Italy to represent her country at the 2014 City of Jesolo Trophy.
+In March, Jurca traveled to Italy to represent her country at the 2014 City of Jesolo Trophy.
 She placed second with her team and won the silver medal on floor and bronze on vault.
 She also placed fourth in the all-around, fifth on beam and eight on bars.
 In April, she competed at a tri-meet against France and Belgium as a preparation for the European Championships.
 She won gold with the Romanian team and bronze in the all-around.

 In May she was selected to compete at the 2014 Junior European Gymnastics Championships in Sofia, Bulgaria.
 She won bronze with the team, behind Russia and Great Britain and individually placed 2nd in the all-around and on vault and placed fifth on floor.

-In August she was chosen to represent her country at the Youth Olympic Games held in Nanjing, China.
+In August, she was chosen to represent her country at the Youth Olympic Games held in Nanjing, China.
 While she qualified to all event finals, she left Nanjing empty handed.
 She was one of the favorites for an all-around medal, but mistakes on floor kept her out of the podium and finished 7th.
 In the vault final, she performed a full twisting yurchenko and a double twisting yurchenko, and while they were well-executed, she didn't have enough difficulty to challenge for a medal, so she finished 4th.
 In the bars final, she fell on her gienger release and finished 7th.
 In the beam final she fell on her layout step-out series, finishing last.
 In the floor final she finished 0.1 away from the bronze medal, which went to Great Britain's Ellie Downie.

 Senior career

 2015

 Laura competed at the Doha World Cup where she placed 4th on balance beam and uneven bars and 2nd on floor.

 She placed 7th in the all-around at the 2015 European Artistic Gymnastics Championships.

-In May she also competed at Trofeo Torino 4 Nazioni where she placed 7th in the all-around and 3rd with the Romanian team.
+In May, she also competed at Trofeo Torino 4 Nazioni where she placed 7th in the all-around and 3rd with the Romanian team.

-In June she was selected to compete at the 2015 European Games, where she placed 7th with the team and 9th in the all-around after replacing Andreea Iridon.
+In June, she was selected to compete at the 2015 European Games, where she placed 7th with the team and 9th in the all-around after replacing Andreea Iridon.

 In September she competed at the friendly meet between Romania and France and helped the Romanian team finish in 1st place.
 Individually she placed 5th in the all-around.